The Happenings on Shaw Hill

 She raised her eyebrows in surprise.
 She pointed at the front door.
 “Because of what happened last night.”

 Megan sipped her coffee.
-She was rubbing the back of her neck and…I am having trouble writing it down here.
-I will just say that I had another illicit thought.
-That was the most disturbing of them all.
+She was rubbing the back of her neck and, I am afraid to say, I had another illicit thought.
+It was the most disturbing of them all.

-“He should be here at noon.”
+“He should be here at noon,” she said.

 Dr. Scotts’ Visit